molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_cookbook/index.rst

 ====================

 This 'cookbook' provides a set of scripts that demonstrate how often occurring tasks in cheminformatics can be accomplished with Python code that utilizes functionality offered by the CDPL.
-To be able to comprehend the code it is highly recommended to first have an in-depth look at the :doc:`../cdpl_python_tutorial/index` which provides valuable information about basic concepts and fundamental data structures.
+To be able to understand the CDPL-specific parts of the code it is highly recommended to first have an in-depth look at the :doc:`../cdpl_python_tutorial/index` which imparts valuable knowledge regarding basic concepts and the work with fundamental data structures.

 All scripts are ready-to-run and have been designed to be executed on the command line.
 Most of the scripts require arguments to be specified (e.g. path to input/output files).
 Information on required/supported arguments can be obtained by running the scripts